 Roberto Luongo made his NHL debut on Nov.
 28, 1999, and won his first game.
 He stopped 43 shots to lead the New York Islanders to a 2-1 win in Boston.
 When he retired in 2019, his 489 career victories were the third-most in league history.
 Only Martin Brodeur (691) and Patrick Roy (551) had more.

 The big moments on this date for future members of the Hockey Hall of Fame started in 1957.
 On this night, Gordie Howe became the NHL’s all-time assist leader when he set up Dutch Reibel’s third-period goal in the Red Wings’ 3-3 tie versus the Maple Leafs.
 This was his 409th career assist, one more than Montreal’s Elmer Lach.
 His 1,049 assists still have him in 10th place on the all-time list.

 On Nov.
 28, 1964, Henri Richard became the ninth player to score 200 goals as a member of the Canadiens.
-The milestone goal, along with an assist, came in a 2-1 win over the Bruins.
+The milestone goal and an assist came in a 2-1 win over the Bruins.

 On Nov.
 28, 2003, Eric Lindros scored his 350th NHL goal in the Rangers’ 4-1 win at the Pittsburgh Penguins.

 Finally, on Nov.
 28, 2014, Martin St. Louis became the third-oldest player to score 1,000 points.
 He hit the magical mark with a second-period goal in the Rangers’ 3-0 victory over the rival Flyers.
 At the time, only Ray Whitney and Nicklas Lidstrom were older becoming members of the 1000-point club.